Pest Control contractors in

 Licensing Requirements

 New Hampshire requires Commercial Pesticide Applicator License through NH Department of Agriculture.
-Must pass core exam and category-specific exams (7a for general pest, 7f for fumigation).
-Requires 40 hours continuing education every 3 years.
-Business license also required through NH Secretary of State.
+Must pass core exam plus category-specific exams (7A for general pest control).
+Requires 40 hours continuing education every 5 years.
+License renewal annually by December 31st.

 Permit Requirements

 Dover requires business registration and may require special permits for fumigation work.
-Commercial pesticide applications must be reported to state.
-No specific city permits for routine pest control.
+No specific city permits required for standard pest control applications.

 Inspection Schedule